alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 You must not export Scotch whisky in a wooden cask or holder.

-If you need to prove the authenticity of your whisky, contact <certificates.sdvs@hmrc.gsi.gov.uk> to apply for a certificate of age and origin.
+If the destination country or your importer tells you to prove the authenticity of your whisky, contact <certificates.sdvs@hmrc.gsi.gov.uk> to apply for a certificate of age and origin.

 ### Irish whiskey and poteen (potin)